heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/PRESENTATION.md

 ## Objectives

-- Understand the concepts of Caching with Javalin
+- Understand the concepts of Caching and performance
-- Understand how HTTP features can help to build Caching with Javalin
+- Understand how HTTP features can help to build Caching and performance
 - Understand the concepts of a reverse proxy
 - Understand the concepts of load balancing
 - Understand the concepts of caching